The First Year: Getting Grounded

-- Twice weekly morning report with Ronald Rieder, MD, the Director of Residency Training, during which residents discuss interesting cases and issues encountered during short call and night float at Mount Sinai Hospital.
+- Twice weekly morning report with Ronald Rieder, MD, the Director of Residency Training, during which residents discuss interesting cases and issues encountered during short call and night float at Mount Sinai.

 - Weekly seminar "Psychoanalytic Perspectives of Inpatient Psychiatry", taught by Peter Dunn, MD, the Medical Director of the New York Psychoanalytic Society & Institute